LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 |                                                    |  BLOCKS_PER_SM_OFFSET) * sm_per_device  |
 +----------------------------------------------------+-----------------------------------------+

-Several notable constraints apply to RAJA CUDA/HIP *unchecked* policies.
+Several notable constraints apply to RAJA CUDA/HIP *direct_unchecked* policies.

-.. note:: * Unchecked policies do not mask out threads that are out-of-range.
+.. note:: * DirectUnchecked policies do not mask out threads that are out-of-range.
             So they should only be used when the size of the range matches the size of the block or grid.
-          * Repeating unchecked policies with the same dimension in perfectly nested loops is not recommended.
+          * Repeating direct_unchecked policies with the same dimension in perfectly nested loops is not recommended.
 Your code may do something, but likely will not do what you expect and/or be correct.
-          * If multiple unchecked policies are used in a kernel (using different dimensions), the product of sizes of the corresponding iteration spaces cannot be greater than the maximum allowable threads per block or blocks per grid.
+          * If multiple direct_unchecked policies are used in a kernel (using different dimensions), the product of sizes of the corresponding iteration spaces cannot be greater than the maximum allowable threads per block or blocks per grid.
 Typically, this is 1024 threads per block.
 Attempting to execute a kernel with more than the maximum allowed causes the CUDA/HIP runtime to complain about *illegal launch parameters.*
-          * **Block-unchecked policies are recommended for most tiled loop patterns.
+          * **Block-direct-unchecked policies are recommended for most tiled loop patterns.
 In these cases the CUDA/HIP kernel is launched with the exact number of blocks needed so no checking is necessary.**